Kansas experiment: Lessons

-Kansas Republicans have also commented on the relationship between the two cuts.
-State Representative Stephanie Clayton asserted, “the real example" the Kansas experiment provides to the rest of the country is "that the voters will get angry with you, and it doesn't matter how solid-red your state is.”
-State Senator Jim Denning warned “It was supposed to increase the GDP, and it didn't.
-The feds will have that same problem,” a sentiment repeated by William G. Gale of the Brookings Institution, who stated that one of the most important implications of the Kansas experiment for federal tax reform is "not to expect tax cuts to boost the economy much, if at all."
+Kansas Republicans commented on the relationship between the two cuts.
+State Representative Stephanie Clayton asserted that "the real example" the Kansas experiment provides to the rest of the country is that "the voters will get angry with you, and it doesn't matter how solid-red your state is."
+State Senator Jim Denning warned: "It was supposed to increase the GDP, and it didn't.
+The feds will have that same problem."
+This was a sentiment repeated by William G. Gale of the Brookings Institution, who stated that one of the most important implications of the Kansas experiment for federal tax reform is "not to expect tax cuts to boost the economy much, if at all".

 Direct benefits for the affluent

 The act received criticism for shifting the tax burden from wealthy Kansans to low- and moderate-income workers.
-According to the Center on Budget and Policy Priorities, the bill cut the taxes of "the wealthiest 1% of Kansans by 2.2%," while it projected that the poorest 20% of Kansans would see "their taxes increase by 1.3%".
+According to the Center on Budget and Policy Priorities, the bill cut the taxes of "the wealthiest 1% of Kansans by 2.2%", while it projected that the poorest 20% of Kansans would see "their taxes increase by 1.3%".
 Bryan Lowry of The Wichita Eagle estimated that almost 70% of Kansas lawmakers, as well as Governor Brownback and his wife, benefited personally from the tax cuts through business or property that they owned, which being non-wage income, was exempt from taxes under the 2012 law.